Flashedfiber/matrixx-os-uploader/README.md

 # Matrixx-OS Nextcloud CLI Uploader

-A secure, team-friendly CLI tool to upload, list, and delete ROM builds on Nextcloud.
+A secure, team-friendly CLI tool to upload, list, and delete Matrixx-OS builds on Nextcloud.

 ---